 One of the things I was most enamored with about those afternoons, though, was watching the moms on those shows.
 I’m one of those admittedly crazy folks who has wanted to be a mom for as long as I could remember.
-And having always had a tumultuous relationship with my own mother made me long for that connection even more.
-I’d take in all of the warm life advice the sitcom mamas were dishing out.
-And noting they were doing this incredible parenting along with their full-time jobs that were just vague enough.
+And having a tumultuous relationship with my own mother made me long for that connection even more.
+So I’d take in all of the warm life advice the sitcom mamas were dishing out.
+Seeing how they were doing this incredible parenting along with their full-time jobs that were just vague enough.
 Also, making a full spread for breakfast and dinner.

-I know women who are working from home full-time whose kids always seem to be so happy and well-adjusted.
+I know women working from home full-time whose kids always seem to be so happy and well-adjusted.
 Their homes are immaculate, with never a dog hair floating about.
 My house, on the other hand?
 It looks like it’s wearing a permanent sweater from the fuzz our pup gives off.
 Also, it feels like the laundry pile started the day we moved in and hasn’t reached the bottom yet.
-I have scoured the internet, made an endless amount of lists with the intention of being organized or somehow better: yet I feel I keep coming up short.
+I have scoured the internet, made an endless amount of lists intending to be organized or somehow better: yet I feel I keep coming up short.

 My girl is still little, but I feel overwhelmed with the demands of work, school, and life already.
 How in the world will I go forth and raise an insanely well-rounded little one when it feels as though I’m currently falling flat myself?
 I can do a few things well at one time.
 However, I am unsure if I’m cut out to be the super-mom I’ve always aspired to be.

-I applied and enrolled for graduate school when baby E was a few months old and I still work full-time out of the house.
+I applied and enrolled for graduate school when baby E was a few months old, and I still work full-time out of the house.
 Also, I want to keep everything moving.
-I want the happy and fulfilled baby and spouse, the clean house, the stellar job performance.
+I want a happy and fulfilled baby and spouse, a clean house, and stellar job performance.
 But it feels like my hopes and dreams of having it all are being dashed daily.
-Frankly, I continue to fight against the grain of every “I can’t,” that pops into my mind, but it’s beginning to wear me down.
+Frankly, I continue to fight against the grain of every “I can’t” that pops into my mind, but it’s beginning to wear me down.

-Honestly, I want to pretend like the balancing act will get easier: like each next step brings with it something that makes our lives feel less inundated.
-And maybe that will be the case when jobs are less involved, little hands can help make for light work.
+Honestly, I want to pretend like the balancing act will get easier: as each next step brings with it something that makes our lives feel less inundated.
+And maybe that will be the case when jobs are less involved, and little hands can help make for light work.
 And that elusive graduation day finally arrives.
-I’ve always told myself I can do it all and have it all, and want so desperately to set this example for my daughter.
+I’ve always told myself I could do it all and have it all, and I want so desperately to set this example for my daughter.

-I want to be wholly present in each task: I want to be mindful and purposeful and focused.
-I’ll spend less time fretting over the ways in which I am flawed and spend more time reminding myself of the things I am incredibly good at.
+I want to be wholly present in each task: I want to be mindful, purposeful and focused.
+So I’ll spend less time fretting over how I am flawed and spend more time reminding myself of the things I am incredibly good at.